xikang1/School_District_Analysis/README.md

 |![](Resources/type1.PNG)                          |![](Resources/type2.PNG)                                 |
 * The scores by school type remain the same as well.

-Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+## Summary
+Overall, there is no significant scores change for different aspects of school district analysis after replacing all the ninth graders' scores.
+The number of student is also removed when removing their scores.
+It does not affect the overall performance that much.